 If you’re thinking about taking out life insurance, I get that you have concerns about the likelihood of a successful payout.

 None of us trust insurance companies that much, the feckers always seem to be on the look-out for a way- out.
-Just have a read through the Terms And Conditions – legalese and jargon, clear as mud and impossible to decipher.

 We’ve all heard the horror stories of declined claims for car and house insurance, but thankfully these are very few and far between in life insurance.